 Popular Tour Itineraries Featuring Sighisoara

 Spend some time in Sighisoara on a tour that takes in other cities in Romania and neighboring countries.
-Our vacation packages including Sighisoara and other destinations throughout Romania and Europe hassle-free.
+Our custom tour packages including Sighisoara and other destinations throughout Romania and Europe make multi-city trips hassle-free.
 We take care of getting you from place to place, accommodation, excursions and activities.

 Sighisoara is like a magic fairy-tale town each child would instantly fall in love with, but adults are not immune either.
 Part of UNESCO heritage and one of Europe’s last inhabited medieval citadels, Sighisoara always put a spell on me with its “frozen in time” feeling.
 The 16th-century clock tower, the guild towers, the covered staircase leading to the church on the hill, the colorful old houses, the cheese pies, and even the weird smoked beer all stick with you.
 The July annual medieval festival is when the past really comes to life and costumed knights, princesses & lords, craftsmen & bards put up various shows like sword fighting, horse tourneys, folk dancing & singing, crafting or cooking